-A Compassion in Education initiative is being developed – a whole-school approach that involves training and initiatives aimed at staff, students and parents.
-Compassion-focused approaches have been tailored to different age groups and conveyed via assemblies, active tutorials, and individual, group and Personal, Social, Health and Economic (PSHE) education sessions.
+In the UK, many schools are developing compassion in education initiatives.
+These are whole-school approaches that involve training and initiatives for staff, students, and parents.
+Also in the UK, compassion focused approaches have been tailored to different age groups and conveyed via assemblies, active tutorials, and individual, group and Personal, Social, Health and Economic (PSHE) education sessions.
 Check here for more information about Compassion in Education.

-It’s easy to see why compassion, defined as sensitivity to distress and a motivation to prevent and alleviate it, is central to parenting.
+It’s easy to see why compassion — defined as sensitivity to distress and a motivation to prevent and alleviate it — is central to parenting.
 But it’s also important for parents themselves (as self-compassion), and exercises used in Compassion Focused Therapy can even help pregnancy rates.
-Wellbeing in pregnancy is also important – not only for parents, but also for the developing baby (or babies!).
+Well-being in pregnancy is also important, not only for parents, but also for developing babies.

 Here are just a few of the ways that CFT may be of benefit for parenting:

-- During pregnancy, your own and your babies’ physical and psychological wellbeing is affected by the food you eat, the fluids you drink, the exercise you take, the stress you are under and even how you relate to yourself (critically or compassionately).
-CFT aims to improve your wellbeing by motivating you to make helpful choices that are important to you and your developing baby.
+- During pregnancy, the mother’s and baby’s physical and psychological well-being are affected by the food the mother eats, the fluids she drinks, the exercises she does, the stress she’s under, and even how she relates to herself (critically or compassionately).
+CFT aims to improve the mother’s well-being by motivating her to make helpful choices that are important for her and her developing baby.

 - CFT focuses on understanding yourself in the context of your life, and it places considerable emphasis on your early life experiences and your attachments.
 Learning more about bonding can help you as a parent and, in so doing, can help the children that you parent.

 - Unfortunately, shame and self-criticism, anxiety, and depression are common human experiences.
-Such difficulties can become more pronounced, or begin, during pregnancy, and a number of new mums experience trauma symptoms, mania and/or psychosis following childbirth.
-CFT has been found to be helpful for such difficulties.
+Such difficulties can become more pronounced, or begin, during pregnancy, and a number of new moms experience trauma symptoms, mania and/or psychosis following childbirth.
+CFT has been found helpful for such difficulties.

 Michelle Cree wrote an excellent book in 2015: The Compassionate Mind Approach to Postnatal Depression.
-Although focusing on those who suffer low mood following childbirth, it’s also packed with information of relevance to all parents and is well worth a look.
+Although focusing on those who suffer low mood following childbirth, the book is also packed with information of relevance to all parents and is well worth a look.

-Compassion Focused Therapy can be used to improve relationships.
-Relationships, be they with family, friends or partners, are the key to wellbeing.
-No matter how happy and contented you are with the important relationships in your life, there’s always room for improvement.
+Compassion Focused Therapy can be used to improve relationships — and relationships, be they with family, friends or partners, are the key to well-being.
+No matter how happy and content you are with the important relationships in your life, there’s always room for improvement.